gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - List view uses lazy loading for performance
 - All coordinate formatting centralized in `Place` model for consistency
 - All user-facing strings are localized
+- UI tests use mock data from `mock_locations.json` to run independently of network connectivity
+- `TestDependencyContainer` provides mock network services and data for UI testing